nmapaye/panoptes/SECURITY.md

 Please report potential security issues privately so we can address them promptly:

 - Prefer opening a draft advisory at <https://github.com/nmapaye/panoptes/security/advisories/new>.
-- If that is not possible, email the maintainers at `nmapaye@ucsc.edu`.
+- If that is not possible, use the private contact listed in the repository profile or organization page.

 Include as much detail as you can (steps to reproduce, impacted components, suggested fixes).
 You will receive an acknowledgment within three business days.